 - whether the software code or information is disclosure-restricted and thus subject to export control, or whether it resulted from fundamental research to which export controls do not apply

 - the technical characteristics and specifications of the tangible item, software or technical information

 - its destination

 All tangible items, software code and information not on a US export control list may be shipped or transmitted to any country, individual or entity that is not sanctioned, embargoed or otherwise restricted for export.
 Such items, code, and information may be exported under "No License Required" (NLR) provisions.

 Certain overseas shipments or transmissions being handled on a "No License Required" basis will require an explanation and justification for that classification.
 Stanford electronic NLR Certification templates for such justifications are available.
 Submission of the appropriate Stanford export control Certification is a Stanford Policy requirement.
 The Documents tab in the “Related Items” section below includes detailed guidance on export certification submission requirements.
 See RPH: Recordkeeping Requirements for additional information about recordkeeping.

-The University Export Control Officer should be contacted for any international shipment, or international transfer of commercial software code or confidential technical information, identified on an export control list.
+The University Export Control Office should be contacted for any international shipment, or international transfer of commercial software code or confidential technical information, identified on an export control list.

 Note also that specific training and documentation is needed whenever you are shipping chemicals, biologicals, or other dangerous materials.
 See Environmental Health & Safety website for more information.